joaoffreis/HAR-using-smartphone-accelerometer-data/README.md

 # Activity Classification Using Smartphone Accelerometer Data

-This repository contains the code and documentation for the final project from the HarvardX course: "Using Python for Research".
+This repository contains code and documentation for the final project from the HarvardX course: "Using Python for Research."
 The project involves classifying physical activities based on tri-axial accelerometer data collected from smartphones.
+Evaluation by the faculty was based primarily on the **accuracy** of the model's predictions on the test set, serving as the principal criterion for grading.

 ## Project Overview

-The aim of this project is to develop a robust machine learning model to classify accelerometer data into four distinct activity categories:
+The goal is to develop a machine learning model to classify accelerometer data into four activity categories:
 - **1**: Standing
 - **2**: Walking
 - **3**: Stairs Down